Stitch Resist Reconsidered • Ana Lisa Hedstrom

 Ana Lisa Hedstrom, Textile Artist • About the Instructor

 Ana Lisa has been dyeing fabric for art wear, quilts and art textiles for over 40 years and still finds inspiration in the endless possibilities of shibori dyeing.
-Her signature shibori textiles are included in the museum collections of the Cooper Hewett, The Philadelphia Museum of Art, the De Young, and Racine Museum.
-She has received public art commissions for the City of Emeryville, and the American Embassy in Brunei.
+Her signature shibori textiles are included in the museum collections of the Cooper Hewett Smithsonian Design Museum, the Philadelphia Museum of Art, the de Young (San Francisco) and Racine Art Museum.
+She has received public art commissions for the City of Emeryville, California, and the American Embassy, Brunei.